rajshree-singh/ngpl-india-network/README.md

 ### 7.2 Closure proofs

-Three totals printed in the register are reproduced by transcriptions built independently of them.
+**Five** totals printed in the register are reproduced by transcriptions built independently of them.
 A reader can check each against the public PDF without running any code — which is worth more than any number of internal assertions.